 Whether you consider yourself a bookworm or not, the beauty of reading is that there’s a book for everyone.
 You can lose yourself in a fantasy novel, give yourselves goosebumps with a thriller, or expand your knowledge with nonfiction.
-Traditionally, summer is the time of year when people do most of their reading – but you don’t need to be going on holiday to make time to read.
 Whether it’s a sunny morning or a rainy afternoon, curling up with a good book is a unique opportunity to step away from normal life and enjoy some ‘me-time’.

 If you’re looking for some reading inspiration, check out 27 books that should be on everyone’s ‘reading bucket list’.
 From old classics to modern masterpieces, there’s something for everyone here.

 Step back in time to the summer of 1935 in Ian McEwan’s tragically romantic novel.
 Atonement tells the story of 13-year-old Briony, whose naive mistake goes on to define her existence – and destroy the lives of the people she cares about most.
 Set against the backdrop of the Second World War, the novel covers themes of remorse, love, loss, and the fragility of memory.

 Arguably the most famous fantasy novel in the world, The Lord of the Rings is the first book in Tolkein’s epic three book masterpiece.
 The story follows four hobbits Frodo, Sam, Merry, and Pippin as they leave their homes in the Shire and travel across Middle-earth to stop the Dark Lord Sauron possessing the One Ring.
 If you’ve seen the films but never read the books, you’ll be amazed at all the detail packed into these novels.
 A book to read if you want to escape to another world.